pythonanywhere/help_pages/articles/DeployExistingDjangoProject.md

-The main thing that's different is that, instead of using the Django dev server with `manage.py runserver` and viewing your site on localhost, you'll create what we call a *Web app* via the Web tab in our UI, and then configure it with a *WSGI file* whose job is simply to import your django project.
+The main thing that's different is that, instead of using the Django dev server with `manage.py runserver` and viewing your site on localhost, you'll create what we call a *Web app* via the Web tab in our UI, and then configure it with a *WSGI file* whose job is simply to import your Django project.

 And then your site will be live on the real, public Internet.  woo!